Connect with others who understand.

 What Is the Prognosis for IBC?

 A slightly different way of measuring prognosis is to use a number called the overall survival rate.
 This number tells you how many people diagnosed with a condition are alive after a certain amount of time.
 Various studies have looked at large groups of people with IBC and found the following overall survival statistics: About 71 percent of people with nonmetastatic IBC live for at least five years after being diagnosed.
-About 39 percent of people with metastatic IBC live for two years or more after diagnosis.
-Half of those with metastatic disease live for 18 months or more.
+About 39 percent of people with metastatic IBC live for two years or more after diagnosis, and half of those with metastatic disease live for 18 months or more.

 Prognostic Factors

 Cancer stage is one prognostic factor.
-People with breast cancer that has begun to spread around the body have a worse prognosis than those who only have cancer cells within the breast.
+People with breast cancer that has begun to spread around the body have a worse prognosis than those who have cancer cells only within the breast.

 Additionally, a cancer’s molecular subtype affects outlook.
-People with IBC who have triple negative breast cancer have a worse prognosis than people with other subtypes.
+People with IBC who have triple-negative breast cancer have a worse prognosis than people with other subtypes.
 Those with HER2-positive breast cancer have a better outlook.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 53,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 65,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Mark Levin, M.D. is a hematology and oncology specialist with over 37 years of experience in internal medicine.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.